grabermtw/Second-Floor-Smash/README.md

         characters.Add("New Character", NewCharacter);
         heightOffsets.Add("New Character", NewCharacterHeightOffset);

-10. Save the script and return to the Unity window, with the CharacterManager GameObject again selected.
+10. Save the script and return to the Unity window, with the CharacterList prefab again selected.
 11. In the Inspector, you should now see a new field appear on the Character List script component for both your character's GameObject array and your character's height offset.

 <img align="right" width="225" height="126" src="Images/vorstegskins.JPG">

 12. Navigate to Assets/Characters and then enter the folder you created for your character, where your character's prefab is stored.
 Expand your character's GameObject array in the Character List script component in the Inspector, set the size of the array to 1, and then drag your character's prefab into the GameObject field that appears.
     1. Note: if you ever create alternate skins/outfits for your character, simply expand the size of the array and drag them into the slots to add them to the game.
+    2. Be sure you are completing this step using the CharacterList prefab in Assets/Utilities rather than an instance of the prefab in the scene.
 ### Part 5: Final adjustments
 #### At this point, if you click the play button to run the game, you will be able to select your character and play as that character in the game.
 However, there are two minor adjustments that may need to be made.
 1. First, we will make sure that the character's feet are actually on the ground.
 Because not all characters are the same height, the duplication and modification technique we used to create our new character leaves it with the same collider size that the character it was copied from had, which is often the wrong size for the new character.